Robbie Benson

-Robert Benson (born 7 May 1992) is an Irish professional footballer who plays as a midfielder, for Dundalk in the League of Ireland Premier Division.
-He has also played for his hometown club, Athlone Town, UCD and St Patrick's Athletic.
+Robert Benson (born 7 May 1992) is an Irish professional footballer who plays as a midfielder.
+He has also played for his hometown club, Athlone Town, UCD, Dundalk, St Patrick's Athletic and Derry City.
 Benson has made 10 appearances in European competition throughout his career and was part of the Dundalk team that became the first Irish side ever to reach the play-off stage of the UEFA Champions League in August 2016.
 Benson scored twice for the club on their European run, including a volleyed goal against Legia Warsaw in the play-off round that received worldwide media coverage.

 Early life

 Benson was born in Athlone and attended Marist College in the town between 2004 and 2010 where he studied for his Leaving Certificate.
 He played underage football for local club St. Francis.

 Professional career

 Athlone Town

 Benson began his career with Athlone Town, making his debut against Waterford United in the Regional Sports Centre on 3 October 2008.
 He spent the following two seasons playing in the First Division with the club.
 After achieving 600 points in his Leaving Certificate examinations, Benson gained a scholarship with UCD in September 2010.
 This allowed him to combine his academic studies with football, and he majored in chemistry and maths before earning a master's degree in actuarial science.